 - Brussels Sprouts with Neuske’s Applewood-smoked Bacon & crispy Shiitake

-Have you tried Tiffins?
+Have you eaten at Tiffins restaurant in Animal Kingdom?
 What did you think?